saltstack/salt-project-website/content/blog/2024-01-17-salt-project-policy-changes.md

 revenue thrive, projects that do not, dwindle and die.

 This reality has become much more solid in my mind over the last few months working inside of Broadcom.
-I have become a big fan of Hok Tan and his vision for Broadcom and VMware.
+I have become a big fan of Hock Tan and his vision for Broadcom and VMware.

 With all of this said I have spent a great deal of time considering how to best